NixoGNexed/Bitpanda-Overview/readme.md

 # Bitpanda Overview

-Upload you Bitpanda CSV and get an overview over your last transaction
+Upload you Bitpanda CSV and get an overview of your latest transactions